Rockies vs. Marlins Player Props Betting Odds

-The Miami Marlins visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.
-Those looking to place a player prop bet can find odds on Luis Arraez, Charlie Blackmon and others in this game.
+Sportsbooks have listed player props for Luis Arraez, Charlie Blackmon and others when the Miami Marlins visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.

 Bet on this matchup or its props with DraftKings!